Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Oktober 2024 12.24.40 UTC
+- WIB: Sabtu, 12 Oktober 2024 13.31.10 UTC
-- WITA: Sabtu, 12 Oktober 2024 13.24.40 UTC
+- WITA: Sabtu, 12 Oktober 2024 14.31.10 UTC
-- WIT: Sabtu, 12 Oktober 2024 14.24.40 UTC
+- WIT: Sabtu, 12 Oktober 2024 15.31.10 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

 Kategori: technology